HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/extensibility/openapi.md

 ## Security

-We need to specify what authentication is available. ait needs to match DRAPI
+We need to specify what authentication is available.
+It needs to match the security spec from DRAPI. the only supported value is `jwt`.

 ![JWT Security](JWTSecurity.png)